stonerlab/Stoner-PythonCode/doc/readme.rst

     *   DataFolder has an options to skip iterating over empty Data files
     *   Further improvements to :py:attr:`Stoner.Core.DataFile.setas` handline.

-0.7 will continue to have bug fix releases and back-ports of anything very useful.
+0.7 will continue to have bug fix releases and back-ports of anything very useful until 0.8 is released.

 The old stable version was 0.6.
 This features